AranOribu/Lostops/docs/infra/README.md

 #### Traefik

-Network management and service discovery, it serves each applications and exposes it to public addresses and domaine name.
+Network management and service discovery, it serves each applications and exposes it to public addresses and domain name.

 #### MySQL (8.0)

-Data storage and persistance for applications throught virtual machine reboot.
+Data storage and persistance for applications through virtual machine reboot.

+# Ours pipelines

-# Continuous Integration pipeline
+## Continuous Integration pipeline

 When creating a merge request or pushing on main, all unit tests is launched to ensure that we doesn't get any regressions on this application.